jpowersdevtech/pressgloss/README.rst

 This library is built with an OpenAI API, which is a paid service.
 An openai key is used for many functions in encoding and finetuning models.
 For more usage guidance around finetunes, see: https://platform.openai.com/docs/guides/fine-tuning

+To use said functions, please assign your openai key to the OPENAI_API_KEY environment variable.
+If you do not have an openai key, you can still use the library, but you will not be able to finetune or encode models.
+Additionally, if you assign OPENAI_ORG, you can collaborate with teamates and share finetunes.
 ------------------------
 Install and run the app:
 ------------------------